Koninklijke Ahold Delhaize N.V. – Annual report – 31 December 2019

 The amounts included in the table above are the maximum undiscounted amounts the Group could be forced to settle under the arrangement for the full guaranteed amount, if that amount is claimed by the counterparty to the guarantee.
 For lease guarantees, this is based on the committed lease terms as communicated to Ahold Delhaize.
 Specifics to the guarantees are discussed below.

-Ahold Delhaize is contingently liable for leases that have been assigned and / or transferred to third parties in connection with facility closings and disposals.
+Ahold Delhaize may be contingently liable for leases that have been assigned and / or transferred to third parties in connection with facility closings and disposals.
 Ahold Delhaize could be required to assume the financial obligations under these leases if any of the third parties are unable to fulfill their lease obligations.
-The lease guarantees are based on the nominal value of future minimum lease payments of the relevant leases, which extend through 2040 and are based on the committed lease terms as communicated to Ahold Delhaize.
+The lease guarantees are based on the nominal value of future minimum lease payments of the relevant leases, which extend through 2041 and are based on the committed lease terms as communicated to Ahold Delhaize.
 The amounts of the lease guarantees exclude the cost of common area maintenance and real estate taxes; such amounts may vary in time, per region and per property.
-Certain amounts related to these leases are recognized as a provision or a financial liability; for more information see Note 22 or Note 24.
+Certain amounts related to these leases are recognized as a provision or a financial liability; for more information see Notes 23 and 25.

 Lease guarantees related to divestments